 Everyone has the right to safe housing, free from discrimination, harassment, and code violations.
 The Fair Housing Action Center of Maryland works to ensure landlords, lenders, realtors, and property managers are in compliance with the Fair Housing Act, and works to ensure tenants across Maryland are living in safe and healthy housing.
 We have two distinct program areas: Fair Housing Enforcement, and Tenant Advocacy.

-A dedicated group of advocates (including the Community Development Network of Maryland, ACLU-Maryland, Maryland Consumer Rights Coalition, Brown Goldstein and Levy, the Lawyers Committee for Civil Rights and others teamed up with the National Fair Housing Alliance to create the Fair Housing Action Center of Maryland.
-While FHAC-MD is not yet fully operational, the group is dedicated to creating Maryland’s only fair housing organization with better structure, outcomes, and fiscal sustainability.
+A dedicated group of advocates including the Community Development Network of Maryland, ACLU-Maryland, Maryland Consumer Rights Coalition, Brown Goldstein and Levy, the Lawyers Committee for Civil Rights and others teamed up to create the Fair Housing Action Center of Maryland, which is now a dedicated program of the Maryland Consumer Rights Coalition.